spinfo/syndred/README.md

-# Syndred - A Syntax-Driven Editor for Lexical Ressources
+# Syndred - A Syntax-Driven Editor for Lexical Resources